LexisNexis

 • Lexis Advance, an online legal research platform, and Lexis Practical Guidance, a source of practically focussed content and tools

-• Lexis Red allows users to ‘borrow’ specific and download titles for a specified period; our agreement allows five simultaneous users for any given title.
+• Lexis Red allows users to ‘borrow’ and download titles for a specified period; our agreement allows five simultaneous users for any given title.

 Community Legal Centres Australia’s agreement with LexisNexis sets out a list of titles we can access, some available in Lexis Advance and some in Lexis Red – note that there is no ovelap in the content available via Lexis Advance and Lexis Red.
-We can issue logins to centres interested in accessing these products.
-In recent years, we have taken over the day-to-day administration of the account, allowing us to be more responsive to access requests from the sector.
-We are in ongoing discussions with LexisNexis about adding titles the sector identifies as valuable.
+At this time, we are unable to consider extending the list of title available.

-To request access to Community Legal Centres Australia’s LexisNexis Account or provide feedback on the titles available to centres through Lexis Red and Lexis Advance, email us at info@clcs.org.au with the name and email address of each person who needs access – you can use this form.
+Access to Lexis Red and Lexis Advance is via an individual login for each person.
+Logins can be issued to anyone with a centre or peak organisational email address.
+To request login, please email us at info@clcs.org.au with the name and email address of each person who needs access – you can use this form.

 Training